 - What happens next?

-- Is there any different/specific I need to do for admissions?
+- Is there anything different/specific I need to do for admissions?

 - Do you need anything else from me?